yottta/terraform-provider-provs/examples/README.md

 Assuming that the guide in this file was followed step by step, you should have no resources created anymore.
 Therefore, let's create one by running `tofu apply --auto-approve`.

-By running `tofu show` can be seen that the resource is created and saved into our state (use the `curl` command above to be sure that the resource is created on the server too).
+By running `tofu show` can be seen that the resource is created and saved into our state.

-Now, let's remove the resource from the state by running `terraform state rm hashicups_order.edu`.
+Now, let's remove the resource from the state by running `tofu state rm provs_order.new_order`.
 Having this removed from the state, by running `tofu show` can be seen that the resource is not tracked by OpenTofu anymore (only the output will be in the state).

 To import a resource, we need its `id`.
 Do to so, run `ls -lah /var/tmp/custom_tf_provider/order/` and get the file name visible there.
-With that id, run `tofu import hashicups_order.edu <file name>`.
+With that id, run `tofu import provs_order.new_order <file name>`.

-Running again `tofu show`, can be observed that in the state we now have referenced the order with id 2.
+Running again `tofu show`, can be observed that in the state we now have referenced the order with the id provided above.

 ## Test how a provider can expose functions ([compute_tax](./compute_tax))
 This is just a simple example on how a provider can expose some functions.